 The Center for Advancing Teaching and Learning Through Research invites applications for participation in the 2020 Faculty Scholars cohort.

-This 12-month program provides an opportunity for deep inquiry into the intersection between your students’ learning experience, the fundamental concepts and assumptions of your discipline, and the body of scholarly work that is relevant to your teaching practice.
+This program provides an opportunity for deep inquiry into the intersection between your students’ learning experience, the fundamental concepts and assumptions of your discipline, and the body of scholarly work that is relevant to your teaching practice.
 You will be part of a cohort that meets every other week to reflect, discuss, and receive feedback on your ideas for improving your teaching and your students’ learning.

 You will also develop a Scholarship of Teaching and Learning (SoTL) project, which is an inquiry-driven, evidence-based investigation related to your students’ learning.
 This project could be a close examination of a specific aspect of student learning in your course (what is), a structured investigation of a particular teaching approach (what works), or experimentation with new methods (what could be).